RA Awareness Week 2013

 In 2013 we held the first ever Rheumatoid Arthritis Awareness Week in the UK!

-The National Rheumatoid Arthritis Society was pleased to dedicate this week solely to raising awareness of RA, a disease that 690,000 people across the UK live with.
+The National Rheumatoid Arthritis Society was pleased to dedicate this week solely to raising awareness of RA, a disease that more than 400,000 people across the UK live with.
 Here's a summary of how it went and to thank you for playing your part in what we believe was a tremendous success.

 Many of our supporters have told us that a common response to mentioning their RA is “my granny gets a bit of that,” so we wanted to dispel the myth that RA is a disease of the elderly, caused by a lifetime of wear and tear.
 We want to emphasise the important message that it is an autoimmune disease with no age barriers.
 Most people are still of a working age when onset occurs so it truly is a life changing condition.
 Our key message that we wanted to spread throughout the week is that ‘Rheumatoid Arthritis can strike at any age’.